Choosing the Right Heating System for Your Pool

+Swimming pool heater type, efficiency and proper sizing is most important when choosing the right heating system for your pool.
 Today there are gas, heat pump and solar pool heater systems available for heating your pool.
 All are good.
 Selecting the right one should be considered depending upon the application.

+Natural or propane gas heaters are perfect for heating indoor pools or spas in the winter months.
+While a heat pump is clearly the better option for pool and spa heating Spring through Fall here in Maryland.
 A gas heater, at best, has about 90 percent thermal efficiency when new, then gets less efficient as it’s burner tray soots up.
+Pretty bad efficiency.
 A heat pump is over 500 percent thermal efficient; always!
 That means for every dollar of gas consumption a gas heater only puts .90 cents worth of heat in the pool while a heat pump puts over $5.00 worth of heat in the pool!
 Since heat pumps are so inexpensive to operate, solar is just not necessary.

 Solar is not as effective as a heat pump creating the hot water required to heat the pool in the earlier spring and later fall times you may want to swim as the sun is too far away here in Maryland.
-If you’re installing solar for heating your home anyway, then it certainly would make sense to plumb it in to your pool or spa circulation system as it will contribute to heating.
+If you’re installing solar for heating your home, then it certainly would make sense to plumb it in to your pool or spa circulation system as it will contribute to heating.

 Researching the efficiency factors of any heater is important because better heat pumps will utilize lower ambient air temperatures that allow swimming in earlier and later swimming season months.
+Swimming in mid-April and into October is common with a heat pump.
 For both heat pumps and gas heaters the BTU and coefficient rating is important to be sure the unit has the heating power required to perform for the gallonage in you pool.